Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 \note The description will use the term '*package*'.
       In this context a package groups related implementation of functionality of a common policy level.
-      This does not refer to a specific artifact type in a programming language.
+      It does not refer to a specific artifact type in a programming language.

 ### Interpretation of the Dependency Rule